dubai-living-guide/staff-directory-pro/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Company Directory is a simple-to-use plugin for adding Staff or Faculty Members with a Directory to your WordPress Theme, using a shortcode or a widget.
+Company Directory is a simple-to-use plugin for adding Staff or Faculty Members with a Directory to your WordPress Theme.

 == Description ==